Space Mirror Memorial: Astronauts Memorial Foundation

+The Astronauts Memorial Foundation was founded shortly (summer of 1986) after the Challenger disaster (January 28, 1986) by architect Alan Helman, then Congressman and astronaut Bill Nelson, Leland McKee, business director, Martin Marietta (now Lockheed Martin), Randy Berridge, executive with AT&T, Florida Governor Bob Graham, Ralph Turlington, Florida Commissioner of Education, Senator and Astronaut Jake Garn and other Central Florida and national leaders.
+On September 4, 1986, Alan Helman and Leland McKee were presented a resolution by Governor Bob Graham and the Florida cabinet fully endorsing the efforts of The Astronauts Memorial Foundation.
+This included fundraising efforts of the 67 county Challenger Run Walk a Thon and specialty license plate.
+The Astronauts Memorial Foundation license plate, designed by artist Robert McCall, was Florida’s first vanity plate sold starting in December 1986.
+The automobile license plate went on raising millions for educational purposes in the State of Florida.
+Other educational efforts continue to this day.

 The president of the Astronaut Memorial Foundation was Stephen Feldman from 1999 to 2012.
 He was paid $303,000 annually.
 This was criticized as being the highest among 100 of Brevard County non-profits.
 His salary represented 18.3 percent of the fund's $1.8 million budget in fiscal year 2009.
 He defended his salary by saying that he was the sole fundraiser and the chief financial officer for the foundation.

 Thad Altman became President and CEO of the Astronauts Memorial Foundation in August 2012.
 The Board of Directors include Eileen Collins - Chairman, Jack Kirschenbaum - Vice Chairman, Gregory H. Johnson - Treasurer, Sheryl L. Chaffee - Secretary.